"We live in a society where sex is somehow

 As I say towards the top of the home page of my web site Joy2MeU.com:

-"Codependency is about having a dysfunctional relationship with self!
+"Codependency is about having a dysfunctional relationship with

-and sexuality.
+gender and sexuality.
 With being human.
 Because we have dysfunctional relationships

 internally, we have dysfunctional relationships externally.

-Codependency is an emotional and behavioral defense system which our
+Codependency is an emotional and behavioral defense system which

-egos adapted in early childhood to help us survive.
+our egos adapted in early childhood to help us survive.
 We were raised

 in shame based, emotionally dishonest, Spiritually hostile environments

-by parents who were wounded in their childhood's by patriarchal, shame
+by parents who were wounded in their childhood's by patriarchal, shame based

-based civilization that treated children and women as property."
+civilization that treated children and women as property."

-There are layers of wounding that need to be peeled off gradually as
+There are layers of wounding that need to be peeled off gradually

-we do the healing and change the dysfunctional programming.
+as we do the healing and change the dysfunctional programming.
 We all

 have huge fear of intimacy issues because the first people we opened our